dmaier-couchbase/cb-aggregation/README.md

 # Aggregation Example

-The knowledged reader may think 'Why not just using Spark with Couchbase here?'.
-Indeed, you could do exactly the same in Hadoop (batch oriented) or with focus on Real-time processing in Spark.
-But this example should just show you a more lightweighted version which is not using additional frameworks here by working directly with Couchbase's Client Library.
+## Requirements

-The purpose here is to retrieve data from a source, stream process by aggregating based on an identifier.
+The purpose here is to:

+* Retrieve data from a source stream
+* Stream process by aggregating based on an identifier

 * e.g.:
- * User logs in
+ * A user is identified by his 'uid'
  * Identifier is the uid of the user or the session id of a user
  * Count how often the user performed a request

+## Implementation Idea

 So we need to define how the retrieved record is looking like in the first step (Let's call this an InputSchema):